jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 Log into the server via `ssh`.
 Run a `ls` command to find the new disk device in the operating system.
-Recall that it has a single primary partition formatted with `ext4` from when created it.
+Recall that it has a single primary partition formatted with `ext4` from when it was originally created.

 ```bash {8-9}{numberLines: true}{outputLines: 2-9}
 ls -la /dev/sd*